dhineshmathi92/news_category_prediction/README.md

 # News Category Prediction

 This model is designed and developed to predict the category of the news.
 The categories that this can identify are Politics,  Technology, Entertainment and Business.
 Model is developed and deployed using Flask api.
-Below is the url where you can predict your news category.
+Below is the url that you can use to try out this.

 https://newscategorypredictor.herokuapp.com/